-Apart from the directors, the Company has no employees and, other than the fees paid to Wilmington Trust SP Services (Dublin) Limited as set out in note 13, the directors received no remuneration during the period.
+Apart from the directors, the Company has no employees and, other than the fees paid to Wilmington Trust SP Services (Dublin) Limited as set out in note 12, the directors received no remuneration during the period.
 The terms of the corporate services agreement provide for a single fee for the provision of corporate services (including making available of individuals to act as directors of the Company).
 As a result, the allocation of fees between the different services provided is a subjective and approximate calculation.
-The Company has allocated an amount of €1,000 per director of the total administration fees paid to Wilmington Trust for the provision of the services of director.
+The Company has allocated an amount of $\mathfrak{E}1,000$ per director of the total administration fees paid to Wilmington Trust for the provision of the services of director.
 The individuals acting as directors do not (and will not), in their personal capacity or any other capacity, receive any fee for acting or having acted as directors of the Company.
-Tax and other compliance services were not provided by the Company's appointed auditors during the period.

-6. INCOME TAX CHARGE Period ended 31 December 2019
+6. INCOME TAX CHARGE Period ended 31 December 2019 €

-December 2019 €

-Current tax: C
+Current tax:

 Irish corporation tax 62

 Profit before tax 250

-Profit before tax multiplied by the standard rate of Irish corporation tax

-for the period of 12.5% 31
+Profit before tax multiplied by the standard rate of Irish corporation tax for the period of 12.5% 31

 Effects of:

 Higher rate tax applicable under Section 110 TCA,1997 31

 Income tax charge for the period 62